William Henry Scott (historian): Detention during martial law

 Soon after Ferdinand Marcos declared martial law in 1972, Scott was arrested as a subversive and placed in military detention.

-Because several of the boys Scott had taught and sponsored in the years he had lived in Sagada had joined the anti-Marcos opposition, Scott was accused of being a communist sympathiser.
+Because several of the boys Scott had taught and sponsored in the years he had lived in Sagada had joined the anti-Marcos opposition, Scott was accused of being a communist sympathizer.
 The government forces who had broken into his house and arrested him had also found copies of Mao's writings in his bookshelf, and cited this as "evidence" of his communist leanings.
-Colleague Stuart Schlagel recounts Scott's response: "For heaven’s sake, I teach Asian history, and anyone who does that must be familiar with Mao’s work!
-It doesn’t mean I have abandoned Christianity and democratic politics; it just means I am a historian practicing his trade."
+Colleague Stuart Schlagel recounts Scott's response:

+"For heaven's sake, I teach Asian history, and anyone who does that must be familiar with Mao's work!
+It doesn't mean I have abandoned Christianity and democratic politics; it just means I am a historian practicing his trade."

 Scott saw his time in Marcos' prison as a validation of his Filipino nationalist beliefs.
 Schlagel recounts Scott saying that he "considered the time in jail behind bars to be one of the best of his life, because he was able to have long in-depth conversations with all the most prominent anti-Marcos activists."
 He shared a cell with fellow historian Zeus Salazar, with whom he had many disagreements and arguments.
 Another notable fellow prisoner was a young Butch Dalisay, who is said to have put caricature versions of both Scott and Salazar in his book "Killing Time in a Warm Place."

 As an American citizen Scott could have easily left the Philippines, but he declined, and so faced deportation proceedings.
 Marcos' outward commitment to legal formalities resulted in Scott being put on trial for subversion.
 In court, "resoundingly supported and defended by friends, students, and colleagues, and by Scott's own brilliant testimony", he was exonerated with the court dismissing the charges in 1973.

 Scott was given "a memorable and triumphant welcome back in Sagada" following his acquittal.
 He continued to be critical of the Marcos regime.
 The high level of esteem in which he was held protected him from further prosecution, although his situation remained precarious until the lifting of martial law.

-One particular article written by Scott, titled "The Igorot Defense of Northern Luzon" first published in May 1970, was often tagged by the dictatorship's Military forces as "subversive," although it was actually about incidents which took place from 1576 to 1896, the Spanish colonial era.
+One particular article written by Scott, titled "The Igorot Defense of Northern Luzon" first published in May 1970, was often tagged by the dictatorship's military forces as "subversive," although it was actually about incidents which took place from 1576 to 1896, the Spanish colonial era.
 It was even cited as "subversive material" during the trial of Father Jeremias Aquino.
-Of this common error by the Military, Scott remarked: "Since nobody who ever read the article could find it subversive, one doesn't know whether to laugh or cry."
+Of this common error by the military, Scott remarked: "Since nobody who ever read the article could find it subversive, one doesn't know whether to laugh or cry."

 He criticized US colonial rule and continuing US involvement in Philippine politics after independence, especially US support for Marcos.
 In this he pursued a similar line to the Filipino nationalist historian Renato Constantino.